-But all is not lost.
-Because we roast in small batches, we have better control and can produce a better decaf experience.
-Overall the type of roast is going to have more of an impact on the taste than the decaf method.
-We do not dark roast our decaf because we certainly don’t want to add the ravages of a very dark roast to the rigors of any decaffeination process.
+However, because we roast in small batches, we have better control and can produce a better decaf experience.
+The degree of roast is going to have more impact on taste than the decaf method.
+So for that reason, we do not dark roast our decaf because we certainly don’t want to add the ravages of a very dark roast to the rigors of any decaffeination process.

 Medium Roast • Agtron 50